 You may ask yourself: why start a business?
 The better question to ask yourself is: why haven’t I started a business already!
-The pandemic has forced many of us to get creative and business formation has skyrocketed in 2020+.
+The pandemic has forced many of us to get creative and business formation has skyrocketed since 2020.

-When I started Financial Samurai in 2009, I didn’t started it as a business.
+When I started Financial Samurai in 2009, I didn't start it as a business.
 I started this site as a cathartic way to get through the financial crisis.
 I had a job, but was losing lots of money in the stock market and real estate market.
 Writing provided the creative outlet I needed to get through a difficult period.

 But partially thanks to starting Financial Samurai, I was able to walk away from my day job in finance in 2012 and do something I loved: write.
-More than 11 years later, I still write three times a week and publish a weekly free newsletter.
+More than 13 years later, I still write three times a week and publish a weekly free newsletter.
 Now, Financial Samurai is technically a business as it generates enough online revenue to take care of my family of four in expensive San Francisco.

 Why Start A Business?
 A Better Life

 My #1 business goal is to leverage my online media company to lead a better life.
 A better life to me means getting to do what I want in a fun way while taking care of my family.
-To do so, I need to maximize profits and minimize expenses since it’s my money at risk.
+To do so, I need to maximize profits and minimize expenses since it's my money at risk.

 My plan is to never rely on anybody for money.
 Bootstrapping is the way to go because one day funding may dry up.